SEO ·

 • Optimize image file size and type, so they load faster

-• Edit headers and metadata to reflect new related terms
+• Edit headings, meta descriptions, and metadata to reflect new related terms

-• Check for broken links and replace them with ones that work
+• Check for broken links—both internal links and backlinks—and replace them with ones that work

-• Ensure all image alt tags, captions, and file names are relevant
+• Ensure all image alt tags and captions are relevant

 4. Consolidate